sparcopen/infrastructure/_posts/2022-06-29-related-markets.md

 ---
 layout: post
-title: "Elsevier’s Dominance in the FIS Market Threatens Competition in Related Markets"
+title: "Elsevier’s Dominance in the FIS Market Could Threaten Competition in Related Markets"
 category: interfolio-acquisition
 tags: Elsevier # Tags are topics.
 Use the file name (minus the .md)
 description: "Elsevier is poised to leverage its leading position in the FIS market in ways that could extend its power in the academic publishing and research analytics markets."